tpatnala/mslearn-ai-information-extraction/Instructions/Labs/01-content-understanding.md

 ---
 lab:
     title: 'Extract information from multimodal content'
-    description: 'Use Azure AI Content Understanding to extract insights from documents, images, audio files, and videos.'
+    description: 'Use Azure AI Content Understanding to extract insights from documents, images, audio recordings, and videos.'
 ---

 # Extract information from multimodal content